On This Page

 - Add additional filters to narrow the list based on your preferences and needs.

 If your insurance company’s website is a mess, don’t despair.
 Another popular option is to use the listings on Psychology Today to filter for therapists that accept your insurance.
-Psychology Today also lets you filter for therapists that offer online therapy.
+Psychology Today also lets you filter for therapists who offer online therapy.

 Follow these steps to use Psychology Today to find an online therapist who accepts your insurance: